 I had a few of these items on-hand (and you probably do too)!
 Other than the Blas-Fix (which I bought on Amazon), I bought the rest of the items at our local craft store when they were half off.

 The Christmas stickers were tricky to find because they weren’t with the Christmas items (go figure).
 They were with the rest of the craft supplies.

-The Blas-Fix is such a neat tool and blowing out the eggs wasn’t as hard as I thought (once I got the hang of it).
+This egg blowing kit is such a neat tool and blowing out the eggs wasn’t as hard as I thought (once I got the hang of it).

 Place the tool at the center point of the egg.
 While gently pressing down, turn clockwise, then counter clockwise until the hole is made.

 Repeat to make a hole on the opposite side of the egg.